margot-l/toronto_phd_thesis_markdown_FW/source/01_title_page.md

         \vspace*{2.5cm}

         \huge
-        The Sparse Engram of the Lateral Amygdala
+        The Title of the Thesis

         \vspace{1.5cm}